Gaps in floorboards may appear to be minor from afar, but they can have a huge impact on your home’s indoor temperature and overall thermal comfort.

 Why are there gaps in floors?

-The gaps are a direct result of the floorboards’ expansion and shrinkage during winter and summer, which will be affected by the levels of moisture present above and below the floors.
-Being made from wood, floorboards undergo expansion in the summer when moisture content is higher, and shrink in the colder months when moisture content is lower.
+The gaps are a direct result of your floorboards’ expansion and shrinkage during winter and summer.
+This will affected by the levels of moisture present above and below the floors.
+Being made from wood, floor boards undergo expansion in the summer when moisture content is higher, and shrink in the colder months when moisture content is lower.
 This means that gaps in your floors can get wider in winter, allowing more draught in.